 - a.
 Completion of the required, elective and PAC and DSAC-defined additional coursework. - b.
-Passing the Comprehensive Portfolio Assessment (CPA) (see Appendix H for details).
-The student will register for GEOG 608 during the term the CPA is performed. - c.
-Successful defense of the student's dissertation written proposal. - i.
-Dissertation proposal must be no longer than the equivalent of 30 double-spaced pages (12 point font), with appropriate figures and tables, not including the reference list.
-Style and format of Proposals must follow the Campus Electronic Thesis and Dissertation Style Guide. (see http://www.gradschool.umd.edu/etd/styleguide/index.htm) - ii.
-Copies of the written proposal shall be provided to each member of the DSAC not less than 10 working days prior to the announced date for the Dissertation Proposal Defense.
-A copy of the

-Dissertation Proposal should also be uploaded to the Department's Google Docs share drive where it will be available for review to any interested party.
+Passing the Comprehensive Portfolio Assessment (CPA). - c.
+Successful defense of the student's dissertation written proposal. - Dissertation proposal must be no longer than the equivalent of 30 double-spaced pages (12 point font), with appropriate figures and tables, not including the reference list.
+Style and format of Proposals must follow the Campus Electronic Thesis and Dissertation Style Guide. (see https://gradschool.umd.edu/sites/gradschool.umd.edu/files/uploads/Forms/etd\style\guide\202 - ii.
+Copies of the written proposal shall be provided to each member of the DSAC not less than 10 working days before the announced date for the Dissertation Proposal Defense.
+A copy of the dissertation Proposal should also be uploaded to the Department's Google Docs share drive where it will be available for review to any interested party.